snabbco/snabb/README.md

 getsockopt should return table of flags

-Generate C coe to test size and offset of each struct
+Generate C code to test size and offset of each struct

+Siginfo support in sigaction not there yet, as confused by the kernel API.

 ### Missing functions